Digital-Learning-Hub-Luxemburg/TrainerUserGuide/README.md

 #### Screen 5: Review, Additional Information, and Submit

 1. Review screen to check your data before submitting

 2. Additional Information from DLH about
 - 	Virtual machines
 - 	Moodle (online learning platform)
 - 	Paper-free office
 3. Final comments or requirements: specify anything you need that is not considered elsewhere in the form

-4. Participant training evaluation agreement
+4. Participant training evaluation agreement:

 “In order to monitor and improve the quality of our training offer, we would like you to integrate a 5 minutes slot to give the participants the opportunity to evaluate the training.
 The link and QR Code, which you can integrate in your training presentation, will be sent to you by email from the DLH Training Administration Team.